PeizhiYan/flame-head-tracker/README.md

 ## 🔴 Citation

-This code was originally used for "Gaussian Deja-vu".
+This code was originally used for "Gaussian Deja-vu" (accepted for WACV 2025 in Round 1).
 Please consider cite our work if you find this code useful.
 ```
 @misc{yan2025gaussian,
     title={Gaussian Deja-vu: Creating Controllable 3D Gaussian Head-Avatars with Enhanced Generalization and Personalization Abilities},